zsabbagh/dd2480-assignment-3/README.md

 - `sort_matrix_diagonally` sorts a matrix with regards to a diagonal position, i.e. with regards to the lowest value of either column or row position.
-- `fix_insert` is an insertion algorithm for the red-black tree data structure.
+- `fix_insert` is a helper function for the insertion algorithm of the red-black tree data structure.
 - `edmond_karp` is a function to find the maximal flow throw a directed graph.
-- `delete_fixup` deletes a node in the red-black tree data structure.
+- `delete_fixup` is a helper function for the deletion algorithm in the red-black tree data structure.
 - `maximum_flow_bfs` is an algorithm for calculating maximum flow of a graph using breadth-first search.